Alcohol, drugs and travel

 If you are authorized under Canada’s Marihuana Medical Access Regulations to possess or produce marijuana for medical purposes in Canada, you are not allowed to carry marijuana when you enter or leave Canada.
 You are also not allowed to import into Canada or export from Canada marijuana seeds or dried marijuana.
-For more information, see Health Canada’s medical use of marihuana page.
+For more information, see Health Canada’s Medical Use of Cannabis page.

 How to travel safely with prescription drugs